overfl0/Bulletproof-Arma-Launcher/readme.md

 # Build

-To create a TB_Launcher.exe executable do the following:
+To create a <launcher_name>.exe executable do the following:

 ##### Automatically
 Execute the file ```build.bat```.